aFunnyUsername/Solar-Predictor/README.md

 ## Getting Started

 PLEASE NOTE:
 There are a variety of modules used that need to at the very least be installed in your python environment, and most likely need to be the same version.
-Here is a list of the modules I'm using, I will have steps to help install them at a later time:
+Here is a list of the modules I'm using, I will have steps to help install them at a later time, hopefully this week (6/26/2018):

   -os

   -apscheduler

   -time

   -datetime

   -sys

   -requests

   -xml.etree

   -numpy

   -pandas

   -scipy

   -matplotlib

   -sklearn